mrprint/substrings/README.md

-# The tool designed to find the most frequently occurring sequences in a gigabyte-sized binary file
+# The tool designed to find the most common sequences in a binary file of gigabytes in size

-For Windows at the moment.
+Originally, it was desighned to analyze a crush dump.
+You require a c++ compiler with standard 23's generator support, e.g. g++14 or higher.

 #### Usage

 Run to view all options.
-You may need to set your desired length range and limit the number of results.
+You may require to set up your desired range of length and limit the number of results.

 #### Compiling

 Initialize submodules with command
-    git submodule update --init --recursive
+>git submodule update --init --recursive

-Project depends on

-from vcpkg:

--   abseil
+Tt's known that this tool can be built in Windows, using MSVC and MinGW-w64, as well as on Linux.